 Sun protection: Regardless of the season sun protection (especially in Cyprus) is vital for any hiking trip.
 Always protect your face, lips and eyes.

-Needless to say, there is one more item to always have in your backpack: a trash bag.
+Needless to say, there is one more item you always need to have in your backpack: a trash bag.
 You’ll need it for any trash you create, like snack wrappers or empty water bottles and keep it with you until you can throw it away in a designated area.
 Respect nature and leave no trace!

 Trekking Poles: Trekking poles are not an essential item, but many hikers like them for a variety of reasons.
 The main benefit is that they reduce impact on the knees and increase stability, which can be needed and helpful on long uphill or downhill sections of a trail and when crossing rivers.